idmanager123/id-manager/README.md

-If you would like to donate, my btc address is `1A2SkMUqKnE5K7TX1ZAUxugzkq6SxB2JY7`
+If you find this project helpful and would like to donate, my btc address is `1A2SkMUqKnE5K7TX1ZAUxugzkq6SxB2JY7`